Skip to main content

 The machine-readable surface registry lives at:

-• tools/config/ownerless-governance-surfaces.json
+• operations/governance/config/ownerless-governance-surfaces.json

 That manifest is the canonical index for: